The cult of overwork is real.

 When it comes to proposals, you can choose from ready–made templates for many different industries: writers, digital artists, UX/UI designers, architectures, and many others.
 You can customize them all however you want and you can also start from a blank page if you wish.

 Bonsai offers three subscription plans — Starter, Professional, and Business — with the option to pay monthly or yearly.
-The Starter pack’s ($24 per month or $68 per year) features would be enough for freelancers who only require time–tracking and task tracking, project and task management, as well as proposal and contract templates.
-Indeed, for starting solo entrepreneurs, this should be enough.
-You can think of this solution as an Asana with Clockify integration and invoices.
+The Starter plan’s ($24 per month or $68 per year) features would be enough for freelancers who only require time–tracking and task tracking, project and task management, as well as proposal and contract templates.

 HoneyBook is Bonsai’s elder, having been created in 2013 by Oz Alon, Naama Alon, and Dror Shimoni.
 After a proven track record of a freelancing career that let them experience its dark side in the form of bookkeeping, they decided to create a tool that could automate tasks such as these.
 Just like Bonsai’s creators, they wanted to help creative entrepreneurs focus on what they love the most instead of mundane, repetitive tasks.
 Did they truly make that happen?
 Let’s find out.

 If you have seen three client portals, you most probably have seen them all — and from the UX/UI design perspective, that’s understandable.
 After all, familiarity is an important aspect of creating a frictionless user experience, so no wonder that creators go for interfaces that ring a bell.